 Large CLR User-Defined Types

 In SQL Server 2005, user-defined types (UDTs) in the common language runtime (CLR) were restricted to 8,000 bytes in size.
-This restriction has been lifted in SQL Server 2008.
+This restriction has been lifted in SQL Server 2008 and later versions.
 CLR UDTs are now treated in a similar way to large object (LOB) types.
 That is, UDTs less than or equal to 8,000 bytes behave the same way as in SQL Server 2005, but larger UDTs are supported and report their size as "unlimited".

 For ODBC, support for large UDTs includes the ability to send UDT values in pieces as data-at-execution parameters.
 This is done by using SQLPutData.